 Indeed, by visiting the place, you will find a turf house reconstruction of the excavated Viking longhouse Stöng, and a turf church.

 Gjáin is a tiny valley with small natural waterfalls, lava caves, basalt columns as well as volcanic tuft.
 You will also find a Red river that runs through this area named Rauðá river that brings a lot of charm to the area.

 It is like a sample of the Icelandic nature gathered in one place and it’s for sure, one of Iceland’s pearls of nature.
 Even the lava in this area takes on gorgeous form.
 You will certainly feel the spirit of this place as it is very powerful.

 In season 4 episode 5 in the Game of Thrones Arya Stark and her traveling "companion" Sandor Clegane come to a resting place and continue their ongoing dispute.

-Gjáin's location is at about 10-15 minutes hike from the Saga Age Farm at Stöng.
-It is such beautiful, dream-like valley you'll expect to see elves and fairies playing along with the riverbanks.
+Gjáin's location is about a 10-15 minutes hike from the Saga Age Farm at Stöng.
+It is such a beautiful, dream-like valley you'll expect to see elves and fairies playing along with the riverbanks.

 So bring your best hiking shoes and be prepared to sweat!

 Here you are!
 The Reynisfjara beach is known as one of the most beautiful black Beaches in Iceland, with its distinctive Icelandic black sand, enormous columns of basalt, and massive waves crashing into the shore.

 The basalt rock formations have so unique shape, that they were used for a few episodes of Game of Thrones in Season 7 to represent the beach near Eastwatch, a stronghold at the far eastern end of the Wall of Game of Thrones, and the easternmost castle where the Night’s Watch is guarding.